Tuwaiq-Cloud-Computing/High-Availability-And-Scalability-Wep-Page/README.md

 echo "Zone: $ZONE" > /var/www/html/index.html
 echo "Hostname: $HOSTNAME" >> /var/www/html/index.html
 ```
-#### After running these commands create custom images of this instance and use it as auto-scaling image.
+#### After running these commands create scaling configuration from that instance and use it with your scaling group.

 <br />